huynhtuvinh87/docs/docs/libraries/arduino.md

 The library must be loaded into the Arduino development tool before you can use it.
 Download the Arduino GUI from [Arduino.cc](www.arduino.cc), and install it.
-Start the Arduino GUI, and import the Helium library frome the main menu item labeled _Sketch/Import Library/Add Library_, and select the _helium_ directory that you renamed earlier.
+Start the Arduino GUI, and import the Helium library from the main menu item labeled _Sketch/Import Library/Add Library_, and select the _helium_ directory that you renamed earlier.
 If there are no errors, then you should be able to load one of the Helium example sketches.
 Select